Ione Skye

-Ione Skye Lee (born September 4, 1970) is a British-American actress.
+Ione Skye Lee (née Leitch; born September 4, 1970) is a British-American actress.
 She made her film debut in River's Edge (1986) before finding mainstream exposure by starring in Cameron Crowe's Say Anything...
 (1989).
-She continued to appear in films throughout the 1990s, with notable parts in Gas Food Lodging (1992), Wayne's World (1992), and One Night Stand (1997).
-Her other credits include The Rachel Papers (1989), Guncrazy (1992), Four Rooms (1995), Fever Pitch (2005), and Zodiac (2007).
+She continued to appear in films throughout the 1990s, with notable parts in Gas Food Lodging (1992), Wayne's World (1992) and One Night Stand (1997).
+Her other credits include The Rachel Papers (1989), Guncrazy (1992), Four Rooms (1995), Fever Pitch (2005) and Zodiac (2007).

-Skye's television work includes regular, recurring and guest roles on series such as Covington Cross (1992), The Twilight Zone (2002), Private Practice (2008), Arrested Development (2005–2019), Good Girls (2020), La Brea (2021), and Barons (2022).
+Skye's television work includes regular, recurring and guest roles on series such as Covington Cross (1992), The Twilight Zone (2002), Private Practice (2008), Arrested Development (2005–2019), Good Girls (2020), La Brea (2021) and Barons (2022).
 In addition to acting, Skye paints and has written several children's books.
-In 2006, VH1 ranked her 84th on its list of the "100 Greatest Teen Stars."
+In 2006, VH1 ranked her 84th on its list of the "100 Greatest Teen Stars".

-Early life
+Early life and education

 Born in Hampstead, London, Skye is the daughter of folk singer-songwriter Donovan and model Enid Karl (née Stulberger).
 Her father is Scottish-born with some Irish ancestry and grew up in England.
 Her mother is an American who was raised in the Bronx, New York City, and is Jewish.
 Her second name comes from the Isle of Skye.
 She is the younger sister of Camp Freddy singer Donovan Leitch.
 Skye's parents were separated at the time of her birth, and she was raised by her mother, having little to no contact with her father.

 Skye grew up primarily in Los Angeles and San Francisco, and also spent time in Connecticut.
 She attended Immaculate Heart High School and Hollywood High School in Los Angeles.